 If a person's vitamin D level is low a key element of my dermatologist's vitamin D tips include taking oral vitamin D supplements.

 - Ask your doctor how much vitamin D3 you should take and have him/her recheck your level in a few months.
 Standard dosage recommendations for vitamin D3 are still up in the air and it is possible to take too much.
-Our old recommendation was 400 IU for healthy adults and now the recommended daily dose may be climbing to 2000 IU.
+Our old recommendation for adults was 400 IU for healthy adults, it climbed to 2000 IU and now it's 4000 IU.
+The dose is different for children.
 If you’re severely vitamin D deficient expect that your doctor will tell you to take A LOT more than that until your level normalizes.

 - Taking too much vitamin D supplements can hurt you, so ask your doctor for help recommending a dose, and get retested to be sure it’s working!